captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 Aw kid you did good.
 ---
-This place is gorgeous.
+It's gorgeous here.
 ---
 ## PETER:
 Air B N B.
 ---
 ## CHERYL:
-What kinda asshole
+What kinda asshole puts this place
 ---
-would put this gorgeous place
----
-on the internet for
+on the internet for complete strangers?
----
-complete strangers.
 ---
 Could you do that?
 ---